CoinFabrik/scout-soroban-examples/multi-contract-caller/README.md

 ## Overview

-This folder contains the Soroban smart contract example for a multi contract caller, consisting of one contract that calls two others that modify a fourth contract called storage.
+This folder contains a Soroban smart contract example for a multi contract caller, consisting of one contract that calls two others that modify a fourth sotrage contract.
 It demonstrates interacting with another contract through an interface, showcasing how to implement and interact with smart contracts on the Stellar network using Soroban.

 ## Contract Functions

 ### `pub fn init(env: Env, storage: Address, adder: Address, subber: Address) -> Result<(), CallerError>`

-Initializes the state of the CallerContract by setting storage, adder, and subber addresses.
+Initializes the state of the `CallerContract` by setting storage, adder, and subber addresses.
 It ensures that the contract is not already initialized before proceeding.

 ### `pub fn flip(env: Env) -> Result<(), CallerError>`